Cornwall gin: 6 tipples you need to try

 Cornwall is home to a number of independent gin distilleries.
-We pick 6 of the best Cornish gins to try this summer.
+We pick 6 of the best Cornish gins to try this winter.

 Smooth on the palette and velvety rich in the mouth, this handcrafted, small-batch clotted cream gin delivers a distinctly Cornish flavour.
 Using the unique approach of building gin around the clotted cream ensures the delivery of its velvety richness balanced with the traditional notes of juniper you expect in gin.
 Fresh clotted cream is hand distilled in a unique process that blends with their own specially created 12-botantical gin, delivering a one of a kind flavour experience.

 This gin is the brainchild of Tarquin, who at just 23 years old, set out on a mission of establishing Cornwall's first ever distillery.
 The first bottle of Tarquin's Gin was sold to The Gurnard's Head in 2013 and the special concoction of roots, spices, nuts, seeds, fruits and flowers has gone from strength-to-strength ever since.